 In order to minimize the previously established seedbank, soil was disked, irrigated to stimulate germination, and sprayed with a broad-spectrum herbicide (glyphosate).
 Irrigation and herbicide treatments occurred twice in the early fall of 2007.

-Seeds were planted to establish vegetation treatments representing commonly used grassland species groups — native perennial grasses and forbs (“native”), naturalized annual grasses and forbs (“naturalized”), and invasive annual grasses (“invasive”; Appendix 1).
+Seeds were planted to establish vegetation treatments representing commonly used species groups in California’s grasslands — native perennial grasses and forbs (“native”), naturalized annual grasses and forbs (“naturalized”), and invasive annual grasses (“invasive”; Appendix 1).
 Each group was planted alone, in all possible 2-group combinations, and all together in a 3-group combination.
 Plots were 1.5m x 1.5m (2.25 m2), with 1m buffer between plots, and 8 replicates per treatment (56 plots total) laid out in a randomized block design.
 In each plot, a total of 139 grams of seed was added, reflecting an average of 8,000 plants/m2, a typical mature plant density in this system (Heady 1958).
 For each monotypic community (e.g. native vs. invasive vs. naturalized), an equal proportion of seeds of each species were added.
 For community mixtures, an equal proportion of community type seed was added (e.g. in invasive + naturalized, 50% invasive, 50% naturalized seed), with equal proportion of individual species within each community type.

 From 2008 - 2018, total areal cover of all species was estimated to the nearest 10%.
 Cover observations for each species were performed in early and late spring to capture maximum percent cover for each species when varying in phenology.
 The highest percent cover value in each year for each species was used in analysis.